Netflix/falcor/documentation/model.md

 With setting information using the Model, developers are usually trying to do one of the following operations:

 1. Set a single value
-2. Set multiple values using a JSON or JSON Graph object
+2. Set values using multiple PathValue objects

 ### 1. Set a Single Value